IdanDavidOr/ECG_classification/README.md

 Some processing decisions:

-> The data was cut to 10 second samples and downsampled to 100Hz In order to overcome differences between the 2 datasets
+> The data is cut to 10 second samples in order to start organizing it.
+> some was lost, so I will come back to that at a later point.
+>
+> Then it is downsampled to 100Hz In order to have similar length signals